 - The voter makes contest selections on the ExpressVote’s touch screen

-- After the voter has made all selections, they signal the machine to print their ballot, and the ExpressVote creates a ballot for them already filled out with their selections
+- After the voter has made all their desired selections, they signal the machine to print their ballot

-The DS200 Tabulator is the machine that tabulates the majority of votes in Alamance County.
-It takes into its scanner either a full-face paper ballot or an ExpressVote paper ballot, reads it, and depending on what is on the ballot it either counts it and drops it into its attached bin, or denotes any mistakes on the ballot so that they can be corrected and gives the ballot back.
+DS200 Tabulators tabulate the majority of votes in Alamance County.
+A DS200 Tabulator takes into its scanner either a full-face paper ballot or an ExpressVote paper ballot, reads it, and depending on what is on the ballot it either counts it and drops it into its attached bin, or denotes any mistakes on the ballot and either offers the opportunity to get the ballot back in order to correct any correctable mistakes, or simply spits the ballot back out if the mistake cannot be corrected.

 There is always one DS200 Tabulator at each physical location in Alamance County individuals go to vote on Election Day or at One Stop Early Voting.
 Any ballot not passed into the DS200 Tabulator that is not a provisional ballot or absentee by mail ballot will never be a part of the results, so it is important to never leave a polling place with your ballot.
 Leaving a polling place with your ballot is also illegal (N.C.G.S 163-273(a)(2)).